 The Environmental Quality Act, at 27A O.S.
-Section 1-3-101(E), grants the Oklahoma Corporation Commission ("OCC") authority to regulate certain aspects of the oil and gas production and transportation industry in Oklahoma, including certain wastes generated by pipelines, bulk fuel sales terminals and certain tank farms, as well as underground storage tanks.
-To clarify areas of environmental jurisdiction, the

-ODEQ and OCC developed an ODEQ/OCC Jurisdictional Guidance Document to identify respective areas of jurisdiction.
+Section 1-3-101(E), grants the Oklahoma Corporation Commission (OCC) authority to regulate certain aspects of the oil and gas production and transportation industry in Oklahoma, including certain wastes generated by pipelines, bulk fuel sales terminals and certain tank farms, as well as, underground storage tanks.
+To clarify areas of environmental jurisdiction, the ODEO and OCC developed an ODEQ/OCC Jurisdictional Guidance Document to identify respective areas of jurisdiction.
 The current ODEQ/OCC jurisdictional Guidance Document was amended and signed on January 27, 1999.
-The revisions to the State Program necessary to administer Cluster XVIII and Checklist 220 in RCRA Cluster XIX will not affect the jurisdictional authorities of the ODEQ or OCC.
+The revisions to the State Program necessary to administer Cluster XXIII will not affect the jurisdictional authorities of the ODEQ or OCC.